 What makes benzos so different and dangerous is explained by their inherent nature.
-Because they are considered central nervous system depressants, just as others, they can lead to overdose deaths.
-When an individual takes too much of a central nervous system depressant, organs which are dependent on the nervous system to function when unconscious can stop working.
+Because they are considered central nervous system depressants they can lead to overdose deaths.
+When an individual takes too much of a central nervous system depressant, organs that are dependent on the nervous system to function when unconscious can stop working.
 This includes the respiratory system.
-So, those who overdose from benzos can quickly stop breathing and, in return, stop living.
+This means those who overdose from benzos can quickly stop breathing and even die.

 Dangers of Detoxing from Benzos

 Usually, a drug will be considered dangerous if it can lead to overdose death or it can lead to complications during detox.
-Well, benzos are dangerous both ways.
+Well, benzos are dangerous in both ways.
 While it can lead to an overdose death, it is also one of the only drugs that can lead to withdrawal death.
 This is also because benzos are considered central nervous system depressants.
 And, it’s the main reason why doctors will only prescribe benzos for a short amount of time.
 When it’s time for patients to stop taking their benzo prescription, it’s extremely important to pay attention to doctor’s orders with weaning off these drugs.
 Far too often, when benzos are taken without direct supervision and instruction by a doctor, individuals realize how severe withdrawal symptoms can be when it’s too late.
 And, eventually, benzo addiction takes its place.

 It’s very important if you need benzodiazepines treatment or have a loved one struggling with benzo addiction that detox is performed in a medical facility under the guidance and care of an addiction specialist.
 This way, withdrawal symptoms can be managed and even prevented so that the dangers of detoxing from benzos are minimal.
 And, the patient is in a setting in which medical professionals can help if ever there were something to go wrong.